 William Dudley, PhD

+My doctoral training is in Experimental Psychology from the University of Georgia with a focus in gerontology and quantitative methods.
 My primary research interest is the study of individual differences in trajectories of change over time, correlates of change, the discovery of typologies of change, and health outcomes related to the process of change.
 Of particular interest to me is the study of individual differences in trajectories of symptoms related to cancer and it treatment.
 Although there is considerable work in the study of change by developmental psychologist in areas such as vocabulary and substance use, there has been little work in the study of how those with chronic disease change during the course of treatment.
 Work in this area could lead to better predictive modeling of change in symptoms and their impact on quality of life.
-More generally, I am a trained methodologist (PhD in Experimental Psychology) with extensive experience as a statistician.
-I am constantly on the lookout for the most congruent designs and quantitative methods for a given set of research questions.
-I have been especially successful in adopting statistical methods (such as CHAID, Mediation Modeling, and Growth Curve Modeling) for the analyses of existing data and for the planning of new research grant proposals.
+More recently, I have become engaged in research into quality of life in adults living with Neurofibromatosis Type I and look forward to collaborative work in this understudied patient population.

 Please note: some items require a free Microsoft Office Viewer.
 Please select the appropriate viewer and download it from the Microsoft web site.
 Each Office file type link is labelled as such.